jndiogo/sibila/docs/models/setup_format.md

-## Option 1: pass the chat template format when creating the model
+## Option 1: Pass the chat template format when creating the model

 Once you know the chat template definition you can create the model and pass it in the format argument.
-Let's assume you have a model file named "peculiar-model-7b.gguf:
+Let's assume you have a model file named "peculiar-model-7b.gguf":

 ``` python